andrey-helldar/vk/README.md

 See more at [VK API: Account](https://vk.com/dev/account)

 ### Ads
+API for **VK** advertising account is being beta tested.
+In case of any error or problem with API, please contact us at **api@vk.com**.

+Before you can call API methods, authorize at [server](https://vk.com/dev/auth_sites) or [client](https://vk.com/dev/auth_mobile) end.
+After it you can make any API requests using a standard [interaction pattern](https://vk.com/dev/api_requests).

+Also, prior to start with Ads API, read [limitations and recommendations](https://vk.com/dev/ads_limits).

+Below there is a list of all methods for operations with the data of VK advertising accounts.

 [Access rights](https://vk.com/dev/permissions) required: **ads**.

 * `addOfficeUsers` [**](#user-token) - Adds managers and/or supervisors to advertising account.